Essengold

 1. Seasoning must be done regularly: Apply a thin coat of oil and heat the pan to create a non-stick patina.

-2. Always dry completely: After washing, ensure that the pan is completely dry by briefly heating it over the stove.
+2. Always dry completely: After washing, briefly heat the pan over the stove to ensure that it is completely dry.

-4. No soaking allowed: To prevent rust formation, do not leave the pan submerged in water for long periods of time.
+4. No soaking allowed: Do not leave the pan submerged in water for long periods to prevent rust formation.

 5. Use as little soap as possible: Wash with hot water and a soft-bristle brush, and avoid strong detergents, which will strip off the seasoning.

-6. Re-season if necessary: If you see rust on your cookware, immediately remove it and reseason it.
+6. Re-season if necessary: If you see rust on your cookware, immediately remove and reseason it.

 Effective cleaning methods for carbon steel cookware

-1. Erase the remnants of food – Employ a paper towel or soft fabric to obliterate all the foods left behind.
+1. Erase the remnants of food – Employ a paper towel or soft fabric to obliterate all the food left behind.

 2. Scald with hot water – After using, you should wash away the food on it with hot water.